• Home

 You can sign up for Smart campaigns and run ads directly from your Google Ads mobile app.
 This makes the process faster and easier, allowing you to start advertising straightway.
 However, in-app signup is presently available in limited countries, including the U.S., Canada, Australia, the U.K., Italy, France, Spain, the Netherlands, and Japan with more countries to follow

 With the Google Ads mobile app, you can track your Smart campaigns while on the move with your smartphone.
-You can monitor your ad campaigns in real-time, go through recommendations to optimize performance, and implement measures quickly and easily.
+You can monitor your ad campaigns in real time, go through recommendations to optimize performance, and implement measures quickly and easily.

-Did you know, more than one billion people use Google Maps every month to see what’s around them, look for companies, and find directions?
+Did you know, that more than one billion people use Google Maps every month to see what’s around them, look for companies, and find directions?
 You can help your company stick out on Google Maps during this crucial time by showing a noticeable, square-shaped pin.

 This pin can help you emphasize particular services like order pick-up, delivery, or any exclusive products or products.
 Your ad appears in Google search results whenever users look for businesses similar to yours.
 Your ad appears directly on Google Maps or under the search results.